Author

 For a full side-by-side comparison of HP and PCP, including which suits different situations, see our guide: HP vs PCP: what's the difference and which one should you choose?.

-PCP is generally harder to access with poor credit than hire purchase.
-Because part of the car's value is deferred to the balloon payment, the finance company is taking on more risk around the car's future value, on top of the credit risk of the applicant.
+PCP is generally harder to access with poor credit than hire purchase, as part of the car's value is deferred to the balloon payment, the finance company is taking on more risk around the car's future value, on top of the credit risk of the applicant.
 Lenders tend to reserve PCP for applicants with stronger credit profiles as a result.

 Hire purchase is more widely available to applicants with poor credit, CCJs, since the full value of the car is paid off through the agreement and the finance company is not relying on a future value prediction.
 AutoMoney Trust offers hire purchase finance from £4,000 to £25,000 over 36 to 84 months with no deposit required, and considers applications from people with poor credit.
 For more, see our guide on car finance with a CCJ.